maliMirkec/personal-website/source/uses/index.md

 ---
 title: Setup
 date: 2017-08-02 20:08:06
+description: This is my setup.
+Inspired by Harry Robertson's setup and Wes Bos's setup.
 ---

 This is my setup.
 Inspired by [Harry Robertson's setup](https://csswizardry.com/uses/) and [Wes Bos's setup](http://wesbos.com/uses/).